ucsb-cs56-webapps/ucsb-cs56-where-is-every1/README.md

 https://ucsb-cs56-where-is-every1.herokuapp.com/

 Note:
-To regenerate the json, go into the main in SpringRoomRequestSubmissionApplication, and uncomment the code for for the database, and comment out the springboot run.
-Then run the shell script to generate the json.
-Switch these back to the orignal launch and run the project.
+To regenerate the json, simply run generateJson.sh.
+If you're on windows, don't be on windows.

 Andrew: agprice